influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/backup-and-restore.md

 Because a backup always includes the complete metastore information, a restore that doesn't include the same options specified by the backup command may appear to restore data that were not targeted by the original backup.
 The unintended data, however, include only the metastore information, not the shard data associated with that metastore information.

+{{% /expand%}}

+{{%expand "> Restore a backup created prior to version 1.2.0" %}}

 ##### Restore a backup created prior to version 1.2.0

 InfluxDB Enterprise introduced incremental backups in version 1.2.0.
 To restore a backup created prior to version 1.2.0, be sure to follow the syntax for [restoring from a full backup](#syntax-to-restore-from-a-full-backup).

+{{% /expand%}}

 ## Export and import commands

-For most InfluxDB Enterprise applications, the [backup and restore utilities](#backup-and-restore-utilities) provide the tools you need for your backup and restore strategy.
-However, when working with data volumes 100s of gigabytes or more, the standard backup and restore utilities may not adequately handle the volumes of data in your application.

-As an alternative to the standard backup and restore utilities, use the InfluxDB `influx_inspect export` and `influx -import` commands to create backup and restore procedures for your disaster recovery and backup strategy.
-Execute these commands manually or include them in shell scripts to run at scheduled intervals (example below).
+When working with data volumes 100s of gigabytes or more, use the InfluxDB `influx_inspect export` and `influx -import` commands to create backup and restore procedures for your disaster recovery and backup strategy.
+Execute these commands manually or include them in shell scripts to run at scheduled intervals.

 ### Export data